CU-Multi: A Dataset for Multi-Robot Collaborative Perception: The CU-Multi Dataset

 \subsection{Ground Truth}

-To support metric computation and quantitative evaluation with CU-Multi, we provide globally aligned groundtruth for all trajectories via RTK GPS.
-To ensure quality GPS data is collected, we initialize each trajectory from the same fixed point by securing four wheel chocks in the grass and aligning the four tires of the Hunter SE platform with them (Figure \ref{fig:data_collection}).
-We then allow the robot to sit for $\sim 60$s to acquire an accurate GPS fix.
-However, due to the density of buildings in traversed sections of the environments, the RTK GPS does lose some accuracy, particularly in elevation (see Figure~\ref{fig:gps_uncertainty}), and at 2Hz the GPS data alone is too sparse to provide useful groundtruth.
-To account for these challenges, we utilize additional sources of information to compute a groundruth solution.
+To support quantitative evaluation, we provide globally aligned ground truth for all trajectories.
+We initialized each trajectory from a fixed point by securing the Hunter SE platform onto wheel chocks staked into the grass (Figure~\ref{fig:data_collection}), after which the robot remained stationary for $\sim 60$s to acquire an accurate RTK GPS fix.
+However, due to the density of buildings in traversed sections of the environments, the RTK GPS does lose some accuracy, particularly in elevation (see Figure~\ref{fig:gps_uncertainty}), and at 2Hz the GPS data alone is too sparse to provide useful ground truth.

-Specifically, we construct and optimize a factor-graph containing GPS measurements from both GNSS receivers to provide global positioning, 20Hz LiDAR odometry provided by both LIOSAM~\cite{liosam2020shan} and CT-ICP~\cite{dellenbach2022cticp} and IMU measurements provided by the on-board MicroStrain IMU to interpolate between GPS measurements.
-Elevation priors, extracted from a Digital-Elevation-Model (DEM)\footnote{We use 1m resolution DEM of Boulder, CO provided by the USGS~\cite{usgs2020codem}.}, are used to account for the large elevation ambiguity in dense areas, and priors at the known wheel chock location are used to constrain the robot's initial position.
-We optimize the resulting factor-graph (see Figure~\ref{fig:groundtruth_factorgraph}) using \texttt{gtsam}~\cite{dellaert2012gtsam}.
-The result is a high-quality estimate of the platform's pose at the timestamp of each LiDAR scan.
-Maps produced from this groundruth solution can be seen in Figure~\ref{fig:groundtruth_maps}.
+To address these limitations, we formulate a factor-graph incorporating GPS measurements from both GNSS receivers, 20Hz LiDAR odometry factors from LIO-SAM~\cite{liosam2020shan} and CT-ICP~\cite{dellenbach2022cticp}, and IMU preintegration factors to interpolate between GPS fixes.
+Elevation priors from a digital elevation model (DEM)\footnote{We use the 1m-resolution DEM of Boulder, CO provided by the USGS~\cite{usgs2020codem}.} mitigate large elevation ambiguity in dense areas, and a unary prior at the wheel chock location constrains each trajectory's initial pose.
+The resulting graph is optimized using \texttt{gtsam}~\cite{dellaert2012gtsam}, yielding a high-quality pose estimate at every LiDAR scan timestamp.
+We qualitatively validate these estimates by overlaying the reconstructed maps onto an independently acquired digital surface model (DSM)\footnote{Derived from the DRCOG 2020 QL1 LiDAR collection~\cite{drcog2020lidar}.} collected over the same area, observing strong spatial agreement across both environments (Fig.~\ref{fig:groundtruth_maps}).